Jellevanderwerff/thebeat/README.md

 the best place to go to with questions about how *thebeat* works.

 # License
-*thebeat* is distributed under the GPL-3 license.
+*thebeat* is distributed under the GNU General Public License, version 3 or later.
 You are free to distribute or modify the code, both for non-commercial and commercial use.
 See [here](https://choosealicense.com/licenses/gpl-3.0/) for more info.

 # Collaborators
 The package was developed by the Comparative Bioacoustics Group at the Max Planck Institute for